stolostron/multicluster-global-hub/demos/basic.md

 ## Prequisites

 * Three clusters with ACM Hubs on them, `hoh` (the _Hub of Hubs_), `hub1` and `hub2` (two _Leaf Hubs_).
+* Access to the ACM console of the three ACM hubs.
+The link to the ACM console should appear in the OpenShift console of the clusters, as `Red Hat Advanced Cluster Management for Kubernetes` in the list of the cluster applications.
+If it does not appear, run `oc get route -n open-cluster-management -o jsonpath='{.items[0].spec.host}'` to get the URL of the ACM console.
 * Hub-of-Hubs components [deployed](https://github.com/stolostron/hub-of-hubs/blob/main/deploy/README.md) on `hoh`, Leaf Hub components [deployed](https://github.com/stolostron/hub-of-hubs/blob/main/deploy/README.md) on `hub1` and `hub2`.
 * Environment variables hold kubernetes configurations of the clusters, `TOP_HUB_CONFIG`, `HUB1_CONFIG` and `HUB2_CONFIG`.